Provable Complexity Improvement of AdaGrad over SGD: Upper and Lower Bounds in Stochastic Non-Convex Optimization: Proof of Theorem Theorem 3.1

-To simplify the notation, let us denote the right-hand side of \eqref{eq:bound_on_gradient} by $Q$.
+where we used Assumption~\ref{assumption:lower_bounded} and \eqref{eq:quadratic_term} in the second inequality.
+This completes the proof. \end{proof} To simplify the notation, let us denote the right-hand side of \eqref{eq:bound_on_gradient_appendix} by $Q$.
 This implies that, if we ignore the logarithmic term, we have $Q = \mathcal{\Tilde{O}}\left(F(\w_1)-F^* + \eta \|\vsigma\|_1+ \eta^2 \|\vL\|_1\right)$.
 Corollary~\ref{coro:bound_on_gradient} shows that the sum of weighted squared gradient norms is bounded by a constant depending on problem parameters, up to log factors.
 Hence, the remaining task is to establish lower bounds on the step sizes $\etahatti$.
 For instance, if we were able to show that all the step sizes $\hat{\eta}_{t,i}$ are uniformly lower bounded by $\tilde{\Omega}(\frac{1}{\sqrt{T}})$, then Corollary~\ref{coro:bound_on_gradient} would immediately imply a rate of $\tilde{O}(\frac{1}{T^{1/4}})$ in terms of the gradient $\ell_2$-norm $\|\nabla F(\w_t)\|_2$.
 However, there are several challenges: (i) The step sizes $\etahat{t}{i}$ are determined by the observed stochastic gradient rather than specified by the user. (ii) To further complicate the issue, due to correlation between the step size $\etahatti$ and the iterate $\vw_t$, this implies that $\expect{\etahatti \gradFi{\w_t}^2} \neq \expect{\etahatti} \expect{\gradFi{\w_t}^2}$ and hence a lower bound on $\expect{\etahatti}$ would not suffice. (iii) Finally, since the step sizes for each coordinate are updated independently, it is unclear how to construct a uniform lower bound across all the coordinates.

-To address the last challenge, we study each coordinate and construct a uniform lower bound on $\etahatti$ for $t\in [T]$.
+As mentioned in the proof sketch, to address the last challenge, we study each coordinate and construct a uniform lower bound on $\etahatti$ for $t\in [T]$.
 Specifically, for each coordinate $i\in [d]$, we define a new auxiliary step size $\tilde{\eta}_{T,i}$ as